kyletolle/the-mechanism-collection/index.md

 What else can we expect but for Her to assert Herself?
 To punish the transgressors - us, the lecherous Animate.
 To Reclaim what is Hers.
-She will spit the Song from her mouth, and our ashes shall stir in the wind as she shakes off our carcasses.
+She will spit the Song from Her mouth, and our ashes shall stir in the wind as She shakes off our carcasses.

 ---